-Sexual harassment is any kind of unwanted behaviour of a sexual nature that makes you feel humiliated or intimidated, or that creates a hostile environment.
+Sexual harassment is any kind of unwanted behaviour of a sexual nature that makes you feel scared, humiliated or intimidated, or that creates a hostile environment.

-Sexual harassment can make you feel anxious, depressed and lead to other problems, such as difficulty sleeping.
+Sexual harassment can make you feel anxious, depressed and may lead to other problems, such as difficulty sleeping.

 Experiencing sexual harassment at work can create a stressful and hostile working environment, particularly if you’re harassed by someone who works closely with you.